 Seriously, my peppermint addiction this month is getting a little out of control.
 I have a big box of candy canes and I’m not afraid to use em!
 I’m just in the mood to crush them up and throw them on just about anything.
 Peppermint Hot Chocolate?
 Yes.
 Marbled Peppermint Bark?
 Heck yes!
 Donuts?
 YOU GOT IT!

 If there’s one festive Christmas treat I can think of, it’s candy canes.
 Red and white striped peppermint candy canes to be exact.
-And let me tell you, if you think candy canes are good on their own, then omg just wait until you try them crushed up on top of DONUTS.
+And let me tell you if you think candy canes are good on their own, then omg just wait until you try them crushed up on top of DONUTS. *Drops mic.*

-Rather than just making these as regular chocolate donuts, on top of it we’re doing as twist off of the classic Starbucks Christmas drink: a peppermint mocha.
-So, this recipe has chocolate and coffee in them and are topped off with a chocolate glaze and crushed candy canes.
+Rather than just making these as regular chocolate donuts, we’re doing a twist off of the classic Starbucks Christmas drink: a peppermint mocha.
+These donuts have chocolate and coffee in them and are topped off with a chocolate glaze and crushed candy canes.
 Basically, these donuts are heaven.

 Why you’ll love this recipe

 - Glossy chocolate topping.
 Who doesn’t love a glazed donut?
 This donut glaze is made from melted chocolate which creates a super chocolatey topping that goes perfectly with the mocha chocolatey donuts!

-- Peppermint mocha donuts (also, any donuts) are fun to make as an activity for the holidays!
+- Fun holiday activitiy.
+Peppermint mocha donuts (also, any donuts) are fun to make as an activity for the holidays!

 - Dutch cocoa powder